teach-afp/www/input/lab1.md

 --------------

-* For **Part I** the submission format is not so important, use the stub cabal package or just submit one or two .hs files if you prefer -- as long as they contain appropriate commenting (you do not need to write any functions except the example for the first part, just type signatures).
+* For **Part I** the submission format is not so important, use the stub cabal package or just submit one or two .hs files if you prefer &mdash; as long as they contain appropriate commenting (you do not need to write any functions except the example for the first part, just type signatures).
 Make sure to answer the question asked in part one about defining the finite spiral using the infinite